 individual large commercial loans with exposures of Rs.10 crores and

 above annually.
 The Credit Audit System also provides feedback to the

 business unit by way of warning signals about the quality of advance

-carries out a review (loan Review Mechanism) of all the
+also carries out a off-Site review (Loan Review Mechanism) of all the

 pre-sanction and sanction process of all individual advances above Rs.5

 crores within 6 months of sanction / enhancement / renewal.
 During

 All Branches are being subjected to Information System (IS) Audit to

 assess the IT related risks as part of RFIA of the branch.
 IS Audit of

 centralised IT establishments is carried out by a team of qualified